greener-greenwich/greener-greenwich.github.io/blog.md

 This is a work in progress.

-I haven't copied the original posts over from [https://greenwichclimatene.wixsite.com/climatenetwork/blog].
+I haven't copied the original posts over from [the original blog](https://greenwichclimatene.wixsite.com/climatenetwork/blog).